Belarus tightens grip on foreign media coverage as anti-government protests swell

 The moves against journalists triggered fears that Lukashenko may be planning harsh new measures to crush the peaceful protests, touched off by Lukashenko’s declaration of a landslide victory in Aug.
 9 elections.
 Opposition groups and Western governments have rejected the election results.

 Riot police also arrested journalists covering a women’s protest march in Minsk Saturday afternoon.
-Protesters wore white and red, carried white-and-red flags — the colors of the Belarusian republican flag used from 1991-95 — and chanted for Lukashenko to step down after 26 years in power.
+Protesters wore white and red, carried white-and-red flags — the colors of the Belarusian republican flag used from 1991 to 1995 — and chanted for Lukashenko to step down after 26 years in power.

-Alexander Vasilievich, co-founder of two independent online media outlets that have played a key role in covering the crisis, Kyky.org and The Village Belarus, was arrested Friday, according to his wife Nadezhda Zelenkova, who posted the information Saturday on Facebook.
+Alexander Vasilievich, co-founder of two independent online media outlets that have played a key role in covering the crisis, Kyky.org and the Village Belarus, was arrested Friday, according to his wife Nadezhda Zelenkova, who posted the information Saturday on Facebook.

 The decision to strip journalists’ accreditation was made by the Belarus Security Council commission on preventing terrorism and extremism, which gave no reason.